Creativity (religion): Creativity Movement

 Matthew F. Hale founded the New Church of the Creator in 1996, later renamed the World Church of the Creator.
 Hale's World Church of the Creator was a new and separate group rather than a direct successor to Ben Klassen's Church of the Creator.
 Until his arrest in 2003, Hale was the only Pontifex Maximus of the now-defunct World Church of the Creator.
 The current group known as The Creativity Movement is a white power skinhead-oriented direct successor to Hale's World Church of the Creator.

 Headquartered in Zion, Illinois, with a heavy concentration of Creators in Montana, and 24 regional branches, it also claims to have local branches and members "all over the world".

 In 2000 the Oregon-based TE-TA-MA Truth Foundation filed a lawsuit against the World Church of the Creator for using the name "Church of the Creator", since the Oregon group had trademarked and registered the name in 1982.
 U.S. District Court Judge Joan Lefkow ruled for the World Church of the Creator.
 In December 2002, the World Church of the Creator was fined $1,000 for each day it continued using the old name.
 Further appeals were denied by the U.S. Supreme Court in 2003.
 Hale was charged with contempt of court and soliciting the murder of judge Joan Lefkow, and sentenced to 40 years' imprisonment on April 6, 2005.
 Bill White was convicted of threatening a juror in the Matthew Hale case and sentenced to 42 months in prison.

-In early 2017, a group referring to itself as the "Guardians of the Faith Committee" of the Creativity Movement elected James Costello of England as its "Pontifex Maximus".
+In early 2017, a group which referred to itself as the "Guardians of the Faith Committee" of the Creativity Movement elected James Costello of England as its "Pontifex Maximus".

+Costello was convicted of inciting racial hatred in November 2023, and he was sentenced to serve a 5 year prison term.

 Creativity Alliance

-Australian man Cailen Cambeul, formerly known as Colin Campbell, was co-founder of Creativity Alliance in 2003.
+Australian man Cailen Cambeul, formerly known as Colin Campbell, was the co-founder of the Creativity Alliance in 2003.